Rogdham/pyzstd/index.rst

         :param mode: Can be these values: :py:attr:`ZstdCompressor.CONTINUE`, :py:attr:`ZstdCompressor.FLUSH_BLOCK`, :py:attr:`ZstdCompressor.FLUSH_FRAME`.
         :return: A chunk of compressed data if possible, or ``b''`` otherwise.
         :rtype: bytes

+        .. hint:: Why there is a *mode* parameter?

+            #.
+Can generate frames flexibly.
+            #.
+Can reuse :py:class:`ZstdCompressor` object for big number of individual data.

+            In addition, if data is generated by a single :py:attr:`~ZstdCompressor.FLUSH_FRAME` mode, the size of the uncompressed data will be recorded in frame header.

     .. py:method:: flush(self, end_frame=True)